google/knative-gcp/docs/install/authentication-mechanisms-gcp.md

       ***
       **_To solve this issue_**, you can:

-    * Check the Google Cloud Service Account `cre-pubsub` for the Data Plane has all required permissions.
+    * Check the Google Cloud Service Account `cre-dataplane` for the Data Plane has all required permissions.
     * Check authentication configuration is correct for this resource instance.

-      - If you are using Workload Identity for this resource instance, refer [here](./authentication-mechanisms-gcp.md/#workload-identity) to check the Google Cloud Service Account `cre-pubsub`, and the Kubernetes Service Account in the namespace where this resource instance resides.
+      - If you are using Workload Identity for this resource instance, refer [here](./authentication-mechanisms-gcp.md/#workload-identity) to check the Google Cloud Service Account `cre-dataplane`, and the Kubernetes Service Account in the namespace where this resource instance resides.
       - If you are using Kubernetes Secrets for this resource instance, refer [here](./authentication-mechanisms-gcp.md/#kubernetes-secrets) to check